Nicaragua: Etymology

+This etymology is considered to be outdated by most historians.
+In 2002, it was discovered that the real name of the cacique was Macuilmiquiztli and not Nicarao.
+Western Nicaragua was known as Nicānāhuac by the Nicaraos, which most historians now believe is the true etymology of "Nicaragua".
+It means "here lies Anahuac" in Nahuatl and is a combination of the words "Nican" (here), and "Ānāhuac", which is a combination of the words "atl" (water) and "nahuac", a locative meaning "surrounded".
+Therefore the literal translation of Nicanahuac is "here surrounded by water", fitting the theory that the etymology refers to the large bodies of water in and around the country, the Pacific Ocean, lakes Nicaragua and Xolotlan, and the rivers and lagoons.

-The second theory is that the country's name comes from any of the following Nahuatl words: nic-anahuac, which meant "Anahuac reached this far", or "the Nahuas came this far", or "those who come from Anahuac came this far"; nican-nahua, which meant "here are the Nahuas"; or nic-atl-nahuac, which meant "here by the water" or "surrounded by water".
+Additional theories about the country's name comes from any of the following Nahuatl words: nican-nahua, which means "here are the Nahuas"; and nic-atl-nahuac, the longer form of Nicanahuac meaning "here by the water" or "surrounded by water".

 History

 Pre-Columbian history

-Paleo-Americans first inhabited what is now known as Nicaragua as far back as 12,000 BCE.
+Paleo-Indians first inhabited what is now known as Nicaragua as far back as 12,000 BCE.
 In later pre-Columbian times, Nicaragua's indigenous people were part of the Intermediate Area, between the Mesoamerican and Andean cultural regions, and within the influence of the Isthmo-Colombian Area.
 Nicaragua's central region and its Caribbean coast were inhabited by Macro-Chibchan language ethnic groups such as the Miskito, Rama, Mayangna, and Matagalpas.
 They had coalesced in Central America and migrated both to and from present-day northern Colombia and nearby areas.
 Their food came primarily from hunting and gathering, but also fishing and slash-and-burn agriculture.

 At the end of the 15th century, western Nicaragua was inhabited by several indigenous peoples related by culture to the Mesoamerican civilizations of the Aztec and Maya, and by language to the Mesoamerican language area.
 The Chorotegas were Mangue language ethnic groups who had arrived in Nicaragua from what is now the Mexican state of Chiapas sometime around 800 CE.
 The Nicarao people were a branch of Nahuas who spoke the Nawat dialect and also came from Chiapas, around 1200 CE.
 Prior to that, the Nicaraos had been associated with the Toltec civilization.

 Both Chorotegas and Nicaraos originated in Mexico's Cholula valley, and migrated south.
 A third group, the Subtiabas, were an Oto-Manguean people who migrated from the Mexican state of Guerrero around 1200 CE.
 Additionally, there were trade-related colonies in Nicaragua set up by the Aztecs starting in the 14th century.